drivitapp/AndroidSDK-Sample/README.md

         android:name=".MyApplication"
         ...
 ```
+If you don't set any notifications, the SDK will use the default ones.
 ### 3. Login/signup your user into the SDK
 You have to login the user into the SDK before it starts recording trips.
 To do so, create an instance of the ```DrivitLoginSignupOperation``` object and provide it with the info of your user